hax0kartik/pre9otherapp/Readme.md

 ## Technical details

-I have incorporated an edited version of svchax(memchunkhax) and brahma(firmlaunchhax) to gain arm11 and arm9 execution.
-So we first use memchunkhax to gain arm11 execution, then we map the arm11 and arm9 payload and then perform a firmlaunch.
+I have incorporated an edited version of usr2arm9ldr which launches the arm9 payload. [usr2arm9ldr](https://github.com/TuxSH/usr2arm9ldr) was written by TuxSH.

 ## Building